-Increase disk space with Disk Management
+Increase C drive space in Windows 10/8/7 Disk Management

 - Simply click Next till Finish to execute.